-In accordance with HUD regulations a HOME-ARP Allocation Plan was prepared for the use of these funds, approved by the Board of Supervisors and HUD.
-The HOME-ARP Plan identified the following eligible types of projects: development or preservation of affordable housing, development of noncongregate housing projects, and provision of supportive services.
-In an effort to meet the HUD expenditure deadline of September 30, 2030, and due to a lack of eligible funding requests for the provision of supportive services and non-congregate housing projects, the HOME-ARP Plan was amended earlier this year to identify development and preservation of affordable housing as the sole eligible use of the remaining funds.
-The amendment was approved by the Board of Supervisors on
+In accordance with HUD regulations a HOME-ARP Allocation Plan was prepared for the use of these funds, approved by the Board of Supervisors, and HUD.
+The HOME-ARP Plan identified the following eligible types of projects: development or preservation of affordable housing, development of non-congregate housing projects, and provision of supportive services.
+In an effort to meet the HUD expenditure deadline of September 30, 2030, and due to a lack of eligible funding requests for the provision of supportive services and non-congregate housing projects, the HOME-ARP Plan was amended earlier this year to identify development and preservation of affordable housing as the sole eligible use of the remainder of these funds.
+The amendment was approved by the Board of Supervisors on July 9, 2024.
+Unlike PLHA and CFH programs, which support projects countywide, HOME-ARP funds are limited to projects located in the cities of Cloverdale, Cotati, Healdsburg, Rohnert Park, Sebastopol, Sonoma, Town of Windsor, and the unincorporated area of Sonoma

-July 9, 2024.
+County.
 All projects awarded federal funds must support the goals of the 2020-2025 Consolidated Plan and be consistent with the Federal Funding Policies.

-Funding recommendations made for HOME-ARP funds will be included in the FY 2021-2022 Action Plan as a Substantial Amendment.
-The Action Plan will be published for a 30-day public review period following this meeting.
+Funding recommendations made for HOME-ARP funds will be included in the FY 2021-2022 Action Plan as a Substantial Amendment, which will be published for a 30-day public review period following this meeting.
 Comments received will be addressed by staff and the draft Action Plan will be presented to this committee in October in a public hearing for review and recommendation to the Board of Supervisors.
 After the Board of Supervisors reviews and approves the Action Plan Substantial Amendment, it will be submitted to HUD.